Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Physical disabilities

-Through the program’s Standard Household rate, eligible participants receive a joint sum of money for shelter allowance and personal allowance.
+Through the program’s Standard Household Rate, eligible participants receive a joint sum of money for shelter allowance and personal allowance.
 This is meant to support people with the costs of clothing, gas, shelter, utilities, and other personal items.
-The amount of money given depends on one’s accommodation and on their household composition.
+The amount of money given depends on one’s accommodation and their household composition.

 DSP ParticipantSpouseDependent ChildRent/Own Board